kssrikar4/COBRApy-GUI/README.md

 ### Contributing

-We welcome contributions to `COBRApy_GUI`\!
+We welcome contributions to `COBRApy-GUI`\!
 If you're interested in improving this tool, here's how you can help:

   * **Reporting Bugs:** If you encounter any issues, please open an issue on the [GitHub repository's Issues page](https://www.google.com/search?q=https://github.com/kssrikar4/COBRApy-GUI/issues).
   * **Suggesting Features:** Have an idea for a new feature or improvement?
 Feel free to open an issue to discuss it.